hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * If you replace or modify metadata of an object in the destination container and then delete it in the source container, it is _not_ deleted from the destination.
 This is because your modified object has a later timestamp than the object you deleted at source.
 * If you create an object in the source container and before the system has a chance to copy it to the destination, you also create an object of the same name in the destination, then the object in the destination is _not_ overwritten by the source container's object.

 So far, the discussion has been about synchronizing between a source and destination container.
 What happens if you make the "destination" a "source" for another container?
-There are two situations:
+There are three situations:

 * The new destination is yet another container. i.e., there is a chain of three containers
 * The new destination is actually the original source container.
 This is two-way synchronization.
 In effect, objects placed into either container will be copied to the other container.